nirmal-25/nirmal-25.github.io/content/about/index.md

 Here is a list of the technologies that I'm familiar with! -->

 Welcome to my portfolio!
-I have a primary background and strong academic experience in computer vision, machine learning, and data science.
+I have a primary background and strong academic experience in computer vision, machine learning and data science.

 I wish to further develop my skills by working closely on industry-focussed projects, and becoming part of a team that helps build meaningful systems with data that benefit society when looking at the bigger picture.
 Keep scrolling to learn more about me!

 <!-- and the one thing where even state-of-the-art models fail essentially boils down to is data.
 Without clean data, there is simply no learning, and I'm trying to focus more on data pre-processing techniques on one hand while also working closely with ML/DL algorithms as part of my research at Virginia Tech.  -->

-Here is a list of the technologies that I'm familiar with:
+Here are some of my technical skills: